Preset Profiles¶

 Imagine you have a preset with 15 blocks.
 For one character, you want blocks 1-10 enabled.
 For another, you want blocks 3, 7, and 11-15 enabled.
 Without profiles, you'd have to manually toggle blocks every time you switch characters.

 Profiles automate this.
-Each profile remembers which preset to use and the on/off state of every block inside it, then restores both when you switch context.
+Each profile remembers which preset to use, the on/off state of every block inside it, and the configured prompt-variable values, then restores all three when you switch context.

 Profile Types¶